Markus Howell: Calgary Stampeders

 He was selected by the Calgary Stampeders in the CFL Dispersal Draft.
 In 2006, Howell recorded twenty catches for 340 yards and a touchdown.
 Howell played in 17 games in 2007, mainly playing on special teams with sporadic appearances on offence.
 He led Calgary in all-purpose yards with 1,299 and he returned 24 kickoffs for a combined total of 475 yards.
 Against Saskatchewan he returned a punt for 96 yards which was a season high.
 In 2008, Howell was used as a backup defensive back and also played on special teams.
 Against the Montreal Alouettes on July 10, he brought his career kickoff return yardage to over 1,500 yards.
 On August 2, he returned a punt against Saskatchewan which brought his career punt return yardage to over 1,500.
 Then, on October 13, once again against the Roughriders he played in his 150th career game.

 Howell retired on May 10, 2010.

 Winnipeg Blue Bombers

 On July 12, 2010, it was announced that Howell had signed a contract with his former team, the Winnipeg Blue Bombers.
 After one season of play with the Bombers, Howell announced his second retirement on May 9, 2011.

 Coaching career

 Soon after his retirement announcement, Howell joined the Blue Bombers coaching staff for the 2011 season.

 On February 6, 2020, it was announced that Howell had joined the Toronto Argonauts as the team's receivers coach.
 The 2020 CFL season was cancelled, but Howell coached for the Argonauts in 2021 where the team finished in first place in the East Division.

 On January 4, 2022, Howell formally joined the Edmonton Elks as the team's run game coordinator and receivers coach.
+He served in that role with the Elks for three seasons.

+Howell was named the receivers coach for the Calgary Stampeders on December 16, 2024.